RagingTiger/GaussianSort/README.md

 #### Basic Usage: Printing to Standard Out
 First, to clarify, the above usage statement is written in the [docopt](http://docopt.org/) syntax and it is more simple than it appears.
 The first word **gausssort** can be ignored, only the other 4 words need to be considered.
-The first of these words relates to the data in the files for A_bacteria, B_bacteria, and Total_bacteria shown in the [Description](https://github.com/RagingTiger/GaussianSort#description) section:
+The first of these words relates to the data A_bacteria, B_bacteria, and Total_bacteria stored in each file shown in the [Description](https://github.com/RagingTiger/GaussianSort#description) section:
 ```
 bact.a